-The Fresenius Group is involved in several legal matters arising from the ordinary course of Fresenius Groups business.
-Furthermore, Fresenius Medical Care is party to litigation in connection with the NMC transaction in 1996 for the purchase of the National Medical Care, Inc. For details, please see Note 24, Commitments and contingent liabilities.
+The Fresenius Group is involved in legal matters relating to a number of matters arising in the ordinary course of our business.
+Furthermore, Fresenius Medical Care is party to litigation in connection with the NMC transaction in 1996 for the purchase of the National Medical Care, Inc. For details, please see Note 25, Commitments and contingent liabilities.